FDA-AI/FDAi/docs/contributing/repo-structure.md

 # CureDAO Monorepo

-The goal of this monorepo is to acheive maximum interoperability and minimum duplication of effort between the various projects in the digital health ecosystem.
+The goal of this monorepo is to achieve maximum interoperability and minimum duplication of effort between the various projects in the digital health ecosystem.

 ## Why a monorepo?